 This course introduces students to audio recording, mixing and mastering skills, as well as creative application of post-production techniques on campus, in the workplace, and at home.
-Focused on teaching audio recording and post-production mixing basics, this course also concentrates on the history of recording & recording technologies; recording personnel & duties; legal aspects of sound production and design, and the role of the creative process in the world of constantly emerging multimedia and communication technologies.
-This class will feature hands-on recording and digital editing in real-world scenarios using a variety of equipment & techniques.
+Focused on teaching audio recording and post-production mixing basics, this course also concentrates on the history of recording and recording technologies; recording personnel and duties; legal aspects of sound production and design, and the role of the creative process in the world of constantly emerging multimedia and communication technologies.
+This class features hands-on recording and digital editing in real-world scenarios using a variety of equipment and techniques.

 CDM 3430.
 Design for Mobile Devices.
 3 Credits.

 CDM 3440.
 Web Applications: Google, Smart Phones, Drupal, Joomla.
 3 Credits.

 In this two-part course, learn how to leverage tools used to create mobile and online applications for businesses and organizations.
 Part 1 focuses on basic iPhone and Google apps.
 Part 2 covers Drupal, Joomla and Wordpress implementation, including which platform works best for a particular business or organizational model.
 Prerequisites: CDM 2280 or CDM 1200 or CFN 1000.